Feugmo/feugmo.github.io/_pages/positions.md

 ***
 # Current fully funded offerings

-## 1-2 MSc or PhD starting in Sep 2023 and onwards:
+## 1-2 MSc  starting in Sep 2023 and onwards:

 1 or 2 fully funded MSc / PhD positions in  Computational Chemistry/Materials science and  Machine Learning  in my group